UMContinualLearning/Continual_learning_examples/README.md

 - **Forgetting with one neuron** [notebook](./notebooks/forgetting_with_one_neuron.ipynb)
 - **Avalanche Demo** [notebook](./notebooks/avalanche_demo.ipynb)

+## Requirements:
+1. Ubuntu 18.04 or newer.
+You can get a desktop image from https://releases.ubuntu.com/18.04 .
+2. Anaconda.
+Get the latest version from https://www.anaconda.com/products/distribution

 ## How to run it

+### Locally on your machine
+1. Assuming you are already using Ubuntu and have installed Anaconda.
+From the command prompt (Ctrl-Alt-T), create a new Python environment by typing

 ### Colab
 1. Go to [Google Colab](https://colab.research.google.com) and sign in!